val3ri/infrastructure-for-fullstack-project/README.md

 You need the docker-compose.yml from this project to building this multiple container application.

+**needed structure**:

+fullstack-project-folder
+|-backend folder
+|-frontend folder
+|-infrastructure folder

-# info about: database - postgres
+## info about: database - postgres

-# info about: database user interface - pgadmin4
+## info about: database user interface - pgadmin4

-# info about: backend - spring boot
+## info about: backend - spring boot

-# info about: frontend - angular
+## info about: frontend - angular